Eunnylans/Eunnylans/README.md

 ### Hello 👋, My name is Eunice Abieyuwa Igbinedion✨, I'm a result-driven web developer✨ Am passionate about software architecture and designs✨ Reach me if you want to create something beautiful✨👩‍💻!!".
 ------

-- 🔭 I’m currently working on WBS Coding School
+- 🔭 I’m currently a student in WBS Coding School
-- 🌱 I’m currently learning React, Storage Location & API
+- 🌱 I’m currently learning React, Storage Location, API, & SQL
 - 👯 I’m looking to collaborate on Interesting Projects
 - 🤔 I’m looking for help with NestJs
 - 💬 Ask me about Anything